natibek/erys/README.md

 ![Demo](https://raw.githubusercontent.com/natibek/erys/main/data/demo.gif)

-**`Erys`** is a tool for opening, creating, editing, running, interacting with, and saving Jupyter Notebooks in the terminal.
+**`Erys`** is a tool for opening, creating, editing, running, interacting with, and saving Jupyter Notebooks in the terminal as well as other text files.
 It uses [Textual](https://textual.textualize.io/) for creating the interface and `jupyter_client` for executing code with kernel managers and clients.

 ---